Skip to content

 It’s a SAST tool, but unlike most SAST tools that focus purely on security, SonarQube also tracks bugs, code smells, duplication, and maintainability.
 It covers 35+ languages with over 6,000 built-in rules.
 (Sometimes misspelled as SonarCube or Sonar Qube.)

 SonarSource switched to calendar versioning in 2025.
-The current Long-Term Active (LTA) release is SonarQube Server 2026.1.
+The Long-Term Active (LTA) release is SonarQube Server 2026.1, and the latest release is SonarQube Server 2026.2 (March 2026).

 The free tier, now called Community Build (renamed from Community Edition), is on GitHub under LGPL-3.0 with 10,200+ stars.
 Commercial Server editions add branch analysis, taint tracking, and AI CodeFix.